VIP-MUN-DeepLearning/Class-0/README.md

    It's meant for Ubuntu but it might be useful for windows too [my Github](https://github.com/Abdelpakey?tab=repositories).

-   If you don't have a machine with previous prerequisites or you dont have GPU you can use a free Gpu from Google [Colab](https://colab.research.google.com)
+   If you don't have a machine with previous prerequisites or you dont have GPU you can use a free Gpu from Google [Colab](https://colab.research.google.com).

+   Google colab has also TPU (tensor processing unit) which is faster than the typical GPU from 15 to 30 times.
+Use it only with large and deep networks otherwise you will not feel its speed.

+   TPU works only with deep networks so don't expect that it would be much faster when it comes to object oriented, large datbases ...